DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 ## Installing addons

 There are many different ways to install addons.
 Users can add the relevant repository or download the individual addon zip file (Stay away from third party installers for security reasons).
-In any case, the easiest way to accomplish this is by doing a Google search: Install [Addon Name] Kodi.
-If you're unsure about which addons you want, or want to know which addons are the most popular, check out the monthly sticky post in this sub in which users offer their suggestions.
+In any case, the easiest way to accomplish this is by doing a Google search: Install [Addon Name] Kodi and looking for a link from the official Kodi Wiki for Kodi-endorsed addons, for third-party addons you can look for links from Troypoint, or you can check out this repository's [Recommended Addons](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Recommended%20Add-ons.md) or [Full Addon Setup Guides](https://github.com/DabbinDallas/A4K_Recommendations/tree/main/Full%20Addon%20Setup%20Guides) for the most popular addons in the A4K subreddit.
 When installing any addon, it is also recommended to use the official repository for that addon.
 Some addons are available from multiple repositories but only the official repository for that addon is supported by the developer and will receive timely updates and maintenance.
 Avoid using mass repositories such as SuperRepo or similar which just host a plethora of addons but offer no maintenance or updates.

 Addons have the same access to your system as Kodi, and can therefore be used to perform malicious tasks like steal credit card information and send spam without your knowledge.
 With this in mind, it is highly recommended that you only install addons from a trusted source and conduct reasonable research into what you are installing.